Karthik016996148/SpeakEasy-AI/README.md

 ## 📋 What You'll Need

-I used these services and tools to build SpeakEasy AI:
+I used these services and tools to build VoiceMate AI:

 - Google Cloud Platform account
 - Twilio account with phone number